-The importance of having a good water heater
+Benefits of having a good water heater

-Heat pump water heaters are versatile.
+- Heat pump water heaters are versatile.
 Multiple settings and programmable options, such as vacation mode, that help you save energy, even when you’re away.

-Never light the pilot on your water heater again!
+- Never light the pilot on your water heater again!

-No gas leaks or other toxic emissions
+- No gas leaks or other toxic emissions.

-Clean, safe, all-electric technology
+- Clean, safe, all-electric technology.

+Got Solar?
+Heat your water using the power of the sun!
 Heat pump water heaters offer the potentail for zero greenhouse gas impacts when paired with solar photovoltaics (PV) or 100% renewable electricity.

-Act now and take advantage of up to $3,100 in rebates and incentives towards the purchase and installation of a new heat pump water heater.
+Act now and take advantage of up to $2,000 in rebates and incentives towards the purchase and installation of a new heat pump water heater.

 A fan mounted on the top of the unit pushes room air across a radiator-like grid of condenser coils filled with liquid refrigerant in a closed system of tubing.

 The heat from the hot compressed gas moves toward the cool water, raising its temperature and cooling the gas back to a liquid where it is then pumped back to the radiator, and the process begins again.

-Most heat pump water heaters are actually hybrid water heaters
+Most heat pump water heaters are actually hybrid water heaters.

 Under most conditions, heat pump water heaters don't actually generate heat.
-So, when you're using a lot of hot water, a hybrid water heater switches to electric-resistance heating to ensure supply.
-Heat pump water heaters are more energy efficient because they use less energy to heat water compared to natural gas water heaters and conventional electric-resistance water heaters.
+So when you're using a lot of hot water, a hybrid water heater switches to electric-resistance heating to ensure an adequate supply of hot water.

 View and manage energy usage, adjust the water temperature, and change operation mode—remotely!

+Energy-saving programming allows you to heat water during off-peak hours at lower energy costs and will store enough hot water for your peak-hour needs.
 Some models include automated leak detection to alert you when a leak has occurred and will even shut off the water valve to prevent damage.

 Four operating modes

-Heat Pump Only—Maximizes energy efficiency and savings by only using the heat pump to heat water.
+- Heat Pump Only—Maximizes energy efficiency and savings by only using the heat pump to heat water.

-If you have solar, a heat pump water heater can save you money by using your solar-generated electricity to heat water during peak solar times, then store it for later use.
+- If you have solar, a heat pump water heater can save you money by using your solar-generated electricity to heat water during peak solar times, then store it for later use.

-If you’re on a time-of-use (TOU) rate, time your water heater to heat up during off-peak times so the heat pump water heater uses the lowest-cost electricity available to heat your water.
+- If you’re on a time-of-use (TOU) rate, time your water heater to heat up during off-peak times so the heat pump water heater uses the lowest-cost electricity available to heat your water.

-All-electric customers: If you’re currently using electric resistance water heaters to heat your water, a heat pump water heater is a great option for reducing your bills.
+- All-electric customers: If you’re currently using electric resistance water heaters to heat your water, a heat pump water heater is a great option for reducing your bills.

 The latest technology